markov-r/algo-tasks/README.md

 # algo-tasks
-Tasks from LeetCode, Telerik Judge and HackerRank
+Algorithmic Tasks from LeetCode, Telerik Judge and HackerRank